microsoft/OMS-Agent-for-Linux/docs/Docker-Instructions.md

 ## Setting up
 Your container hosts must be running:
 * At least Docker 1.8

+And one of:
 * Ubuntu 14.04, 15.04
 * Amazon Linux 2015.09
 * openSUSE 13.2
 * CentOS 7
 * SUSE Linux Enterprise Server 12

-You'll need to add the OMS Agent for Linux to each host (instructions here)[INSERT LINK] and then do the following to configure your containers to use the FluentD logging driver:
+You'll need to [install the OMS Agent for Linux] (https://github.com/MSFTOSSMgmt/OMS-Agent-for-Linux/blob/master/docs/OMS-Agent-for-Linux.md) on each host and then do the following to configure your containers to use the FluentD logging driver:

 * Edit `/etc/default/docker` and add this line:
 ```